-- 6.33 Applicants must also take account of the wider green infrastructure network and ecological context of the development to ensure opportunities to promote the connectivity of habitats are maximised (as detailed in policy NE4).
-Applicants must provide details of proposed biodiversity enhancements and net gains, informed by expert advice, with planning applications.
-The council may attach planning conditions to ensure that biodiversity enhancements are implemented. - 6.34 Should the scheme be deemed as inappropriate (i.e. the wrong habitat in the wrong location; considered unlikely to succeed etc.), then the scheme will need to be amended or a biodiversity offsetting scheme on an alternative site put forward.
-If an applicant is unable to locate and secure an appropriate site on which an approved biodiversity offsetting scheme can be created then this will often necessitate a financial payment to the council via a planning obligation, secured through a S.106 Agreement. - 6.35 The purpose of such a payment would be to pay for the council to secure adequate compensatory measures and to ensure the sustainable development objectives of local planning policy are achieved.
-In each instance the required commuted sum is determined by the Ecology Team via a bespoke calculation which accounts for the real costs of habitat creation/enhancement, the ongoing maintenance and a management fee to provide the offset. - 6.36 The Biodiversity Financial Contribution is index-linked and is the sum total of the following three components: - 1.
-A Biodiversity Accounting Payment (BAP) this is the cost of the offset BAP = Set-up Cost + Habitat Creation Cost + (Management Cost)11 - 2.
-A Contingency Payment (CP) at 10% of the Biodiversity Accounting Payment (Insurance Fund) - CP = Biodiversity Accounting Payment X 0.1 - 3.
-An index linked Management Payment (MP) at 20% of the Biodiversity Accounting Payment (Management and Monitoring Fund)
+- 6.37.
+As previously detailed, in certain circumstances it may not be possible for a developer to either mitigate or compensate for the negative impact of their development on the nature environment within the development site or wider area; however, the development may still be justified.
+In such circumstances a biodiversity offset should be provided.
+The appropriateness of all biodiversity offsetting schemes shall be assessed by the Ecology Team. - 6.38.
+Applicants must also take account of the wider green infrastructure network and ecological context of the development to ensure opportunities to promote the connectivity of habitats are maximised (as detailed in policy NE4).
+Urban environments may offer opportunities to retrofit green infrastructure and provide protection of natural resources, including air quality, ground and surface water and soils within design plans.
+Green infrastructure provision should incorporate the local character and distinctiveness of the surrounding natural and built environment; use natural resources more sustainably; and bring benefits for the local community, for example through and access to and contact with nature.
+Applicants must provide details in a Landscape and Ecological Management Plan (LEMP) of proposed biodiversity enhancements and net gains, informed by expert advice, with planning applications.
+The LEMP provides details and specifications for the management of habitats and other features of biodiversity interest.
+Preparation of the LEMP should, where appropriate, follow the general guidance set out in out in BS42020 clause 11.1. - 6.39.
+Should the scheme be deemed as inappropriate (i.e. the wrong habitat in the wrong location; considered unlikely to succeed etc.), then the scheme will need to be amended or a biodiversity offsetting scheme on an alternative site put forward.
+If an applicant is unable to locate and secure an appropriate site on which an approved biodiversity offsetting scheme can be created then this will often necessitate a financial payment to the council via a planning obligation, secured through a S.106 Agreement. - 6.40.
+The purpose of such a payment would be to pay for the council to secure adequate compensatory measures and to ensure the sustainable development objectives of local planning policy are achieved.
+In each instance the required commuted sum is determined by the Ecology Team via a bespoke calculation which accounts for the real costs of habitat creation/enhancement, the ongoing maintenance and a management fee to provide the offset.
+The detail of the process can be found on the Councils web pages.